aiqc/AIQC/docs/explainer.rst

   </br>
   <p class="explain">
-    Ultimately, we want to design an algorithm that predicts the category of our label.
-    This algorithm will need samples to learn from as well as samples for <i>evaluating</i> its performance.
+    Our predictive algorithm will need samples to learn from as well as samples for <i>evaluating</i> its performance.
   </p>
   </br>